Daniel Cambronero

-Daniel Arturo Cambronero Solano (born January 8, 1986) is a Costa Rican footballer who plays as a goalkeeper.
+Daniel Arturo Cambronero Solano (born January 8, 1986) is a Costa Rican footballer who plays as a goalkeeper for Municipal Puntarenas.

 Club career

 After coming through the youth ranks at Saprissa, Cambronero made his professional debut for Puntarenas.
 He moved to UCR in 2007 and joined Herediano in 2011.

 International career

 Cambornero made his debut for Costa Rica in a May 2009 friendly match against Venezuela (1–1).

 He was a non-playing squad member at the 2009 CONCACAF Gold Cup.

 Personal life

 He is married to Solange Rodríguez and they have three children.